Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 \subsubsection{Radiation from the direct interaction between magnetar wind and companion star}

-In Case I, the luminosity of the magnetar wind is high enough that it will directly interact with the companion star, and heat the companion star.
-Following \cite{Yang_2021ApJ...920...34Y} that analyzed the process that an FRB heats the companion surface, we consider that the magnetar wind terminates at $r_b$.
-The value of $r_b$ is determined by numerically solving the equation $P_w (r) = P_c (r)$, using Eq.~\ref{eq:Pw} and Eq.~\ref{eq:LE}.
+In Case I, the luminosity of the magnetar wind is sufficiently high that it will directly interact with the companion star and heat it.
+Following \cite{Yang_2021ApJ...920...34Y}, who analyzed the process by which an FRB heats the companion surface, we consider that the magnetar wind terminates at $r_b$.
+The value of $r_b$ is determined by numerically solving the equation $P_w (r) = P_c (r)$ using Eq.~\ref{eq:Pw} and Eq.~\ref{eq:LE}.
 The thickness of the shocked medium at $\theta_m = 0$ is $l = R_c - r_b$.
-Note that for $M_c = 0.1 - 20 ~M_\odot$ and $P_{\rm orb} = 1 - 1000 \rm~d$, the value of $l / R_c$ is smaller than $0.1$ so that the spherical shape of the companion star is not significantly affected, and we can still use Lane-Emden equation to approximate the structure of the companion.
+We note that for $M_c = 0.1 - 20 ~M_\odot$ and $P_{\rm orb} = 1 - 1000 \rm~d$, the value of $l / R_c$ is smaller than $0.1,$ meaning that the spherical shape of the companion star is not significantly affected, and we can still use the Lane-Emden equation to approximate the structure of the companion.